ymath-io/ymath.io/content/courses/calculus/differential/lines-of-tangency/index.md

 What should be the slope of the line?

-For the function to 'align' with the line
+For the function to 'align' with the line at the desired point, they must have the same slope
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzY2OTk2NTIsMTc4NDU5ODA3OV19
+eyJoaXN0b3J5IjpbLTE4NDgwNDI0MzEsMTc4NDU5ODA3OV19
 -->